|

 keypad- or function-keys) depending on modifier keys (shift, control,

-to provide extended special-key names.
+based on xterm(1) to provide extended special-key names.

-- Fitting that into termcap's limitation of 2-character names would be
+- Fitting that into termcap's limitation of 2-character names would

-The ncurses library uses the user-definable capabilities.
-While the terminfo
+The ncurses library employs user-definable capabilities.

-database may have other extensions, ncurses makes explicit checks for these:
+While the terminfo database may have other extensions, ncurses

 - AX

-- boolean, asserts that the terminal interprets SGR 39 and SGR 49 by
+- (Boolean) asserts that the terminal interprets SGR 39 and SGR 49 by

 default.